 You should be aware that the threshold for entering the programming environment with this language is quite high.
 For beginners, the OOP principles and the verbose syntax are usually a hard nut to crack.
 Nevertheless, Objective-C shouldn’t be difficult to learn for those who are familiar with C-based programming languages, e.g. C# or Java, and advanced object-oriented languages, e.g. Python or Ruby.
 A sufficient amount of documentation and tutorials are available to master Objective-C as well.

-Though mature and time-tested, Objective-C is now becoming obsolete and is often replaced by the modern Swift.
+Though mature and time-tested, Objective-C is now becoming obsolete and is often replaced by modern Swift.

-A relatively young open-source language, Swift was specifically developed by Apple for iOS and OS X. It was released to the public in 2014, and from the very beginning, it has been considered to be a simple and clear language.
+A relatively young open-source language, Swift was specifically developed by Apple for iOS and macOS.
+It was released to the public in 2014, and from the very beginning, it has been considered to be a simple and clear language.

-One of the main advantages of Swift over Objective-C is that it is faster due to modern features:
+One of the main advantages of Swift over Objective-C is that it is faster due to the following modern features:

-- Type inference and optionals make the compilator, and not the programmer, responsible for the code safety
+- Type inference and optional types make the compilator, and not the programmer, responsible for the code safety.

 As a result, programmers can write fewer lines of code than in Objective-C to achieve the same quality and functionality.
 Using Swift, you can prevent a large number of crashes and speed up the development.

-In 2017, both Swift and Objective-C were on the list of the most popular languages among software developers around the world, as reported by Statista.
-The former had minimal advantages over the latter.
+In the list of most used programming languages among developers worldwide by Statista, Both Swift and Objective-C are on the list of the most popular languages among software developers around the world, as reported by Statista.
+The former is three positions higher than the latter, as of 2020.

 Still, there is no obvious winner among the two: some researchers highlight that Swift is getting ahead; others prove that Objective-C is still on a roll; while most developers agree that both languages are important and must be learned.